Lucas Grabeel: 2004–08: Beginning and High School Musical

 He was the first artist to debut in the Billboard Hot 100 with two simultaneous new entries in one week.
 While with Disney Channel, Grabeel also participated in the first ever Disney Channel Games and co-captained the green team along with Ashley Tisdale, Mitchel Musso, Miley Cyrus, Emily Osment and Kyle Massey.
 A year later, he returned to repeat his captaincy of the green team with Dylan Sprouse, Miley Cyrus, Monique Coleman and Brandon Baker.
 Other film projects Grabeel was involved with include the animated film, At Jesus' Side, where he voiced a dog named Jericho.
 He also filmed the independent film, Alice Upside Down, as the character of Lester McKinley, based on the "Alice book series" by Phyllis Reynolds Naylor.
 Aside his involvement in the High School Musical soundtracks, Grabeel has recorded a song called "You Know I Will" for the soundtrack of The Fox and the Hound 2 and also recorded his own version of the Michael Bolton track "Go the Distance", from Disney's Hercules, for DisneyMania 5.

-In 2007, Grabeel co-wrote and recorded a song called "You Got It" which was released in the iTunes Store on August 19, 2007 while its accompanying music video was released on his official website.
-Grabeel also recorded another original song called "Trash Talkin'" which was released November 15, 2008 on YouTube.
-In 2008, he also appeared in the movie Milk, a biopic about the slain gay rights activist Harvey Milk.
+In 2007, Grabeel co-wrote and recorded a song called "You Got It" which was released in the iTunes Store on August 19, 2007, while its accompanying music video was released on his official website.
+Grabeel also recorded another original song called "Trash Talkin'" which was released November 15, 2008, on YouTube.
+In 2008, he also appeared in the film Milk, a biopic about the slain gay rights activist Harvey Milk.
 Grabeel played a friend and supporter of Milk, photographer Danny Nicoletta.
-He also appeared in the 2008 Walt Disney Pictures film College Road Trip as Scooter, which features other Disney stars Raven-Symoné, Brenda Song and Margo Harshman.
-He also stars in the independent movie Lock and Roll Forever alongside Oreskaband.
+He also appeared in the 2008 Walt Disney Pictures film College Road Trip as Scooter, which features other Disney stars Raven-Symoné, Brenda Song, and Margo Harshman.
+He also stars in the independent film Lock and Roll Forever alongside Oreskaband.
 Grabeel also guest starred in an episode of The Cleveland Show.